 Wrap the baking soda up in the kitchen roll to make a little parcel.

-Choose a launch site outside.
-It needs to be on a hard surface.
+Choose a launch area outside.
+It needs to be a hard surface.

 When you’re ready to launch, drop the baking soda parcel into the bottle, quickly add the cork, put the rocket down and stand back!

-Warning – make sure you have a clear empty space and keep observer well back from the launch site as the rocket shoots up very quickly.
+Warning – make sure you have a clear empty space and keep observers well back from the launch site as the rocket shoots up very quickly.